Andrew the Scythian: Life

 Theodore Santabarenos alerts Emperor Basil I of a knife carried by his son Leo, a conspiracy in which Andrew was allegedly implicated.

 According to the chronicler Genesios and the continuators of Georgios Monachos, Andrew descended from the "western Scythians", whence the sobriquet "the Scythian" given to him by modern scholars.
 In reality, "Scythians" was an archaizing Byzantine term for the Slavs.

 Andrew may be identifiable as the man of the same name who commanded the imperial bodyguard, the Hetaireia, when the young Basil the Macedonian served there during his swift rise from a simple stable groom to high office in the late 850s and early 860s as a protégé of Emperor Michael III.
 When Basil came to power after assassinating Michael, Andrew too rose to higher office.
 In the 870s, as hypostrategos (deputy commander) of the Opsician Theme, he distinguished himself in the constant war of raids and counter-raids with the Muslim border emirates of Melitene and Tarsus, on the eastern fringes of Asia Minor.
 For his service, he was eventually rewarded with the titles of patrikios and the post of Domestic of the Schools (commander-in-chief).

-Theophanes Continuatus reports that he was dismissed due to accusations of timidity, after failing to follow up on a decisive victory against the emir of Tarsus, Abdallah ibn Rashid ibn Kawus, which the Byzantine sources place in the year 878.
+Theophanes Continuatus reports that he was dismissed due to accusations of timidity, after failing to follow up on a decisive victory at the Battle of Podandus against the emir of Tarsus, Abdallah ibn Rashid ibn Kawus, which the Byzantine sources place in the year 878.
 Genesios and the continuators of Georgios Monachos on the other hand don't mention a dismissal, but simply record that on account of his victories, he was raised further to the rank of magistros.
 Andrew is also mentioned as leading, along with Christopher, the sacking of Tephrike, the Paulician capital, an event dated by modern scholars to 878.
 This is considered erroneous by modern scholars, since the final campaign against Tephrike was in all likelihood led by Emperor Basil in person.
 On the other hand, the chronicle of Symeon Logothetes gives an entirely different background to his dismissal, placing it in 883 and the fall-out between Basil and his son, the future Leo VI.
 According to Symeon, Theodore Santabarenos accused Andrew of being privy to a plot of the circle around Leo to depose his father.
 Along with other high-ranking officials connected to the heir-apparent, Andrew lost his post, even though he was on campaign at the time.
 Whatever the true course of events, his disgrace did not last long, as his successor, Kesta Styppiotes, was decisively beaten by the Arabs, and Andrew soon regained his post, which he held to the end of his life.